MatthewVance/unbound-docker-rpi/README.md

 Documentation for Unbound is available on the [project's website](https://unbound.net/).

+# Notes

+## Logging

+Logging is very limited in the default config created by unbound.sh.
+If using the default config as an example starting point, a placeholder for a logfile (`unbound.log`) has been provided with the correct file ownership at the path `/opt/unbound/etc/unbound/` in case you want to increase logging and send to a file.

 ## Issues

 If you have any problems with or questions about this image, please contact me